quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 ---

 #### Updating Based on Elapsed Time
-Background context explaining the need to measure \(\Delta t\) to make games more CPU-independent by using a high-resolution timer to determine the time difference between frames.
+Background context explaining the need to measure $\Delta t$ to make games more CPU-independent by using a high-resolution timer to determine the time difference between frames.

 :p How do modern game engines update based on elapsed time?
 ??x
-Modern game engines measure \(\Delta t\) (elapsed frame time) using a high-resolution timer.
+Modern game engines measure $\Delta t$(elapsed frame time) using a high-resolution timer.
 They record the current time at the beginning and end of each frame, calculate the difference, and then use this value to ensure that object updates are consistent regardless of the frame rate.

-:p Provide an example implementation for measuring \(\Delta t\).
+:p Provide an example implementation for measuring $\Delta t$.
 ??x
 Here is an example in C++ using a high-resolution timer: